This post may contain affiliate links, view our disclosure policy.

 Considered one of the “Best Outdoor Cities in America,” and “The Craft Beer Capital of Minnesota”, the perfect Duluth itinerary consists of experiences and attractions that appeal to a wide variety of ages and interests.

-As an active port city, our favorite activity in Duluth is watching ships from around the world transporting grain, coal, and iron ore enter into Duluth’s harbor via the canal.
+As an active port city, our favorite activity in Duluth is watching ships from around the world transporting grain, coal, and iron ore into Duluth’s harbor via the canal.

-Other free things to do in Duluth include exploring Lake Superior’s Canal Park, the Lighthouse Pier, Lakefront Trail, and Duluth’s Aerial Life Bridge.
+Other free things to do in Duluth include exploring Duluth’s world-famous Canal Park, the Lighthouse Pier, Lakefront Trail, and Duluth’s Aerial Life Bridge.

 For these reasons and more, Duluth’s Great Lake attractions are Minnesota Bucket List must-dos!